What did the Romans have to do to kill Jesus on Good Friday?

 I can’t explain why God put the world into this order, but this is what he required.

-Old Testament prophets foretold Jesus’ birth, life, death and resurrection.
+Old Testament prophets foretold Jesus’ birth, life, death, and resurrection.
 Some Bible scholars believe there are more than 300.
 You can review a list of forty-four of them here.

 Jesus came to die.
 If the Romans hadn’t done it, someone else would have.
 The point is, Jesus chose to go through the crucifixion.
-He could have called those legions of angels down at any moment to save him–but to do so would have negated the reason he was born.
+He could have called those legions of angels down at any moment to save him.
+But to do so would have negated the reason he was born.

-(Some traditions believe Pontius Pilate and his wife had a happier ending).
+(Some traditions believe Pontius Pilate and his wife had a happier ending.)

 Regardless, no one really killed Jesus.
 Jesus willingly gave himself up to die.